Robert Senior

-Robert Senior (born 5 December 1964; Middlesbrough, UK.) is the CEO Worldwide of Saatchi & Saatchi, a position he has held since January 2015.
+Robert Senior (born 5 December 1964; Middlesbrough, UK.) is the CEO Worldwide of Saatchi & Saatchi, a position he has held since January 2015 and a Partner at Redrice Ventures.
 Founded in 1970, Saatchi & Saatchi is one of the world’s leading advertising agencies, and part of Publicis Groupe, the world’s third largest communications group.

 Schooling and early career

 Senior was educated in Frankfurt, the Netherlands, and the UK and is a graduate of Durham University.